wearep3r/apollo/README.md

-# 🚀 apollo - Platform as a Service toolkit
+# 🚀 apollo - a DevOps platform

 **apollo** helps you to get from idea to production fast and safe - you'll be up & running quickly with a cloud-native tech-stack and great operational stability.
+It's made for developers and operators alike.

 Use this repository as a boilerplate for your own platform or manage your [apollo spaces](#-) using our batteries-included [Docker image](#-).